Hood to Coast 2024: 13 Fun Facts About This 196-Mile Relay

 Hood to Coast is the second-largest road race for cancer fundraising in the United States.

 Larry Dutko ran every Hood to Coast relay since 1982.
-He passed away earlier this year.
+He passed away in 2023.

 9. It Was a Good Run